jonathanhogg/flitter/docs/builtins.md

 : A rising sawtooth wave function.

 `sharkfin(` *x* `)`
-: A "shark fin" wave function made up of two 1/8th parts of a sine wave.
+: A "shark fin" wave function made up of two quarter parts of a sine wave.

 `sine(` *x* `)`
 : A sine wave shifted so that it begins and ends at *0*.